nosru30/serversample/README.md

 These constraints will evolve, but the generated schema can be used as the authoritative reference for field names and types when implementing the front-end.

+When `PREVIEW_MODE=1` is set, the database is seeded with a demo employee:

+* Email: `demo@example.com`
+* Password: `demo`

+This allows basic login and attendance entry without setting up admin APIs.